-German BISMARCK class Battleships - Available by the end of 2019
+German BISMARCK class Battleships - Delayed until further notice

 - Category: Battleships

 - Last Updated: Sunday, 23 February 2020 21:09

 Bismarck and Tirpitz were the biggest, most powerful and the last Battleships ever built for the German Navy, or as known then, the Kriegsmarine.
 The building of these ships were driven by Adolf Hitler after he had renounced the treaty of Versailles.